 From the serene mountaintop temple of Doi Suthep to the smaller wats (temples) that greet you at nearly every turn, Chiang Mai is a cultural gem.
 But that’s not all.
 Between the charm of the city’s historic centre with its winding cobbled streets, abundance of vibrant night markets, and enough cheap and delicious street food to send your appetite into overdrive, it’s not hard to see why travellers fall hard for Chiang Mai.
-Whether it’s your first visit or your fifth, our local Chiang Mai tour guides share some of their best picks for hidden gem attractions sure to help you feel like a local.
+Whether it’s your first visit or your fifth, here are some hidden gem attractions sure to help you feel like a local.

 Looking for a place to totally relax in a chilled-out setting?
 Look no further than Huay Tung Tao Lake.
 Located 15 kilometers outside the city, this scenic manmade lake is surrounded by small bamboo huts perfect for whiling away a few hours by the water.
 There are more than 20 restaurants dotted around the lake from which you can order simple Thai meals and cold beers right to your hut, and in addition, there are swan-shaped pedal boats for rent and a swimming area if you feel like going for a dip in the calm water.
 The route around the lake is about five kilometres and popular with bikers and joggers.
 There is an entrance fee is THB 50, and just keep in mind that most lakeside restaurants close up around 6pm.
 The bamboo huts are free as long as you order some food or drinks.